 Ashkan Soltani has more than 20 years of experience as a technology consultant.
 His work raises awareness of privacy issues by providing information and tools that help individual consumers understand data security.
 His research examines the prevalence of online tracking and exposes practices designed to circumvent consumer privacy choices.
 Journalists and policymakers frequently cite his research on online tracking, data collection and privacy.

 In 2009, he published KnowPrivacy with colleagues at UC Berkeley School of Information.
 The findings in this paper led to his role as the primary technical consultant for the Wall Street Journal: What They Know series investigating internet privacy and online tracking.
 This series was a finalist for 2012 Pulitzer Prize for Explanatory Reporting and the winner of the 2012 Scripps Howard Award for Distinguished Service to the First Amendment.
-He also wrote software that aggregated media appearances and other relevant data for a Pulitzer-winning story, One Man’s Military-Industrial-Media Complex.
+He was also a researcher for the Pulitzer-winning story, One Man’s Military-Industrial-Media Complex.
+Ashkan has appeared as an expert in several major media productions, including 60 Minutes (CBS News) and National Public Radio.

 As part of his effort to demystify technology, Ashkan developed an app called MobileScope that allows users to track what data their mobile apps transmit and where the device sends it.
 The MobileScope Project was named the winner of the Wall Street Journal’s 2012 Data Transparency Prize and developed into a full-feature platform which was recently aquired by Evidon.